bacnet-stack/bacnet-stack/trunk/bacnet-stack/ports/atmega168/readme.txt

   (w31) The supplied standard libraries expect char parameters to be unsigned (in functions such as strncpy(), etc.).
 It may be possible to recompile the libraries with signed plain char's.

+The BACnet Capabilities include WhoIs, I-Am, ReadProperty, and WriteProperty support.
+The BACnet objects include a Device object, 10 Binary Value objects, and 10 Analog Value objects.
+An LED is controlled by Binary Value object instance 0.
+All required object properties can be retrieved using ReadProperty.
+The Present_Value property of the Analog Value and Binary Value objects can be written using WriteProperty.
+The Object_Identifier, Object_Name, Max_Info_Frames, Max_Master, and baud rate (property 9600) of the Device object can be written using WriteProperty.

 Hopefully you find this code useful!